troglobit/finit/contrib/alpine/README.md

 HowTo: Finit on Alpine Linux 3.4-3.6
 ====================================

-Mini HowTo using Finit to boot an Alpine Linux system.
-It is assumed that the user has already installed a compiler, C library header files, and other tools needed to build a GNU configure based project.
+HowTo use Finit to boot an Alpine Linux system.
+It is assumed that the user has already installed make, a compiler, C library header files, and other tools needed to build a GNU configure based project.

-To start with you need to first install [libuEv][] and [libite][], by default they install to `/usr/local` and Alpine's `pkg-config` does not look for libraries and header files there.
-So the `PKG_CONFIG_LIBDIR` environment variable must be used:
+To start with you need to first install [libuEv][] and [libite][].
+They default to install to `/usr/local`, but unlike Debian and Ubuntu based distros, Alpine's `pkg-config` does not look for libraries and header files there.
+So the `PKG_CONFIG_LIBDIR` environment variable must be used, or change the install prefix to `/usr`.

+The bundled `build.sh` script can be used to configure and build finit:

-    alpine:~/finit# PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure \
+    alpine:~/finit# ./contrib/alpine/build.sh
-        --enable-rw-rootfs            --enable-progress                    \
-        --enable-dbus-plugin          --enable-x11-common-plugin           \
-        --enable-alsa-utils-plugin    --enable-inetd-echo-plugin           \
-        --enable-inetd-chargen-plugin --enable-inetd-daytime-plugin        \
-        --enable-inetd-discard-plugin --enable-inetd-time-plugin           \
-        --with-heading="Alpine Linux 3.6" --with-hostname=alpine

-The plugins are optional, but you may need D-Bus and X11 if you want to run X-Window, the other configure flags are however required.

-    alpine:~/finit# make all install
+    alpine:~/finit# make install

 The installation skips `/sbin/init`, because it already exists, and Alpine is hard coded to use it.
 So you have to change the symlink